 PLEASE NOTE: The new features described in this article are currently in what's called "Beta Testing".
-This means they haven't been publicly released yet, but are being tested with a small number of Stitch organizers who have volunteered to help us test and refine the concept of getting feedback on the events they organize.
+This means they haven't been publicly released yet, but are being tested with a small number of members and events to help us test and refine the concept of getting feedback on Stitch events and member interactions.

-As part of Stitch's ongoing mission to promote our community values of kindness and compassion, and creating a welcoming environment for all members, we are currently trialling a feature which asks attendees at certain events for their feedback about events they attended and interactions they've had with other members.
+As part of Stitch's ongoing mission to promote our community values of kindness and compassion, and creating a welcoming environment for all members, we are currently trialing a few features that ask members for their feedback about events they attended and interactions they've had with other members.

-The feedback window helps highlight many of the things we want to encourage all organizers to help attendees feel about their events:
+The feedback window below helps highlight many of the things we want to encourage all organizers to help attendees feel about their events.